gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 ---
 title: My Markdown-It Configuration
 date: 2020-02-16
-description: >-
+description: An overview of the markdown-it and highlight.js configurations used on my website.
-  An overview of the markdown-it and highlight.js configurations used on my website.
+tags: []

 ---
 I use [markdown-it](https://github.com/markdown-it/markdown-it) and [highlight.js](https://highlightjs.org) to render my blog posts.
 Out of the box, markdown-it and highlight.js may provide all the functionality you need, however, customising them enables you to do stuff like:

 - Display the language of code blocks